Blasanka/research_backend/disease/README.txt

 6) Run image_augmentation.py to augment all images with augmentation techniques such as rotate, flip, zoom, and etc.

+7) Run image_rename_script.py to rename all images by count o to n

 All of the above step applied dataset and pure dataset can be found here: